Lyall-A/tidalwave/README.md

 `allowUserUploads` can be set to allow/block user uploaded tracks

-`tagSeperator` the seperator used when adding multiple values to the same metadata tag (eg. artists)
+`artistTagSeparator` the separator used for multiple artists in metadata

+`roleTagSeparator` the separator used for multiple roles in metadata (composer, lyricist, etc.)

 `coverFilename` can be set to null to delete jpg after embedding